niiknow/vestacp/README.md

 Enjoy!!!

 ## Release Notes
-*^1.4.0 - in this update, we remove support for php5.6 and 7.0 as it no longer officially support/end of life (EOL) by the end of this year: http://php.net/supported-versions.php There is no excuse, you know this day was coming.  ** this is just a preview of upcoming version message/notice**
+1.4.0 - in this update, we remove support for php5.6 and 7.0 as it no longer officially support/end of life (EOL) by the end of this year: http://php.net/supported-versions.php There is no excuse.
+You know this day was coming.
+PHP 7.3 has not release so it's not yet available but templates were added to prep for 7.3 release at the end of the year.
+We will also switch from nodejs 8.x to nodejs 10.x once it go into LTS at the end of this month.

 1.3.10 - finalizing stuff to get ready for 1.4.0